tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 Before we actually implement these functions, we're first going to integrate the lexer into our command line program, so that the user can run it on an actual file.
-We're going to go ahead and write some boilerplate we can reuse for the other stages of our compiler as well.
-We can get this out of the way now, to focus on the guts of the compiler as we move forward.
+We can reuse this boilerplate for the other stages of our compiler as well.
+With this out of the way now, we can focus on the guts of the compiler as we move forward.

-First, let's add some imports we'll be needing in `Main.hs`:
+First, let's add the imports we'll be needing in `Main.hs`:

 ```haskell
 import Control.Monad ((>=>))